Celsius Holdings

 Strategic Positioning Analysis

-Porter's Five Forces Analysis:
+Porter’s Five Forces paints a pretty clear picture:

-Hamilton Helmer's 7 Powers Assessment:
+Hamilton Helmer’s 7 Powers helps explain Celsius’s specific edge:

 X. Investment Considerations & Key Performance Indicators